commoncrawl/cc-pyspark/README.md

 * Spark, see the [detailed instructions](http://spark.apache.org/docs/latest/), and
 * all required Python modules by running
 ```
 pip install -r requirements.txt
 ```

 ## Compatibility and Requirements

-Tested with Spark 2.1.0 - 2.3.0 in combination with Python 2.7 and/or 3.5.
+Tested with Spark 2.1.0 - 2.4.0 in combination with Python 2.7 or 3.5 and 3.6.

 ## Get Sample Data